TheGAzed/pads/README.md

 PADS data structures are each divided into at least three modes with support for:

-- Infinitely expandable structure via allocated memory
+- Infinitely expandable structure via memory allocation
-- Finite structure of allocated size
+- Finite structure of variable size
 - Finite preprocessor size structure of predefined size

 ## **List of Data Structures:**